drvcodenta/drvcodenta/README.md

 This project serves thousands of users monthly

-- ### OWASP BLT(Active Open source contributor)
+- ### OWASP BLT(Active contributor)

 Containerized the project using Docker, reducing image size by 60-70% and minimizing vulnerabilities by 72%.

-Developed Django management commands for automating trademark search alerts.
+Developed Django management command for automating trademark search alerts.

 Enhanced responsive UX across components for seamless multi-device support.